This website uses cookies to help improve your user experience

 Android TV apps go through Play Store submission, just like mobile apps, but the expectations are different.
 You’ll need:

 Even after approval, the job isn’t done.
 Track analytics, optimize performance, and roll out A/B-tested features.
-Android smart TV app development is a living process, not a one-off event.
+Android app development is a living process, not a one-off event.

 If all this sounds complex, it is.
 But with a trusted tech partner like Oxagile, the journey gets a lot more manageable.
 And at the end of it?
 A seamless, on-brand Android TV app that feels right at home on the big screen.